ExpediaGroup/styx/docs/user-guide/basic-usage.md

         Any environment variable starting with <JVM_> declares a command line option for the underlying Java Virtual Machine.
         The startup throws away the JVM_<SETTING> part, and passes the
-        <VALUE>, verbatim, for the JVM as a command line option.
+        <VALUE>, verbatim, as a command line option for the JVM.